leifj/vdcarch/draft-ietf-spice-vdcarch.md

 A conformant implementation SHOULD identify a format for representing digital credentials that make it possible for the subject to select a subset of the data present in the credential for inclusion in a presentation proof.

-Note that there are situations where selective disclosure isn't applicable, for instance when the credential subject is legally complelled to present a credential.
+Note that there are situations where selective disclosure isn't applicable, for instance when the credential subject is legally compelled to present a credential.
 Exactly when selective disclosure is available as an option and what aspects of the credential is meaningful to select is an implementation issue and out of scope.

 ## Issuer Binding